Shamdan17/shamdan17.github.io/_experience/virologic.md

 ViroLogic is a digital COVID-19 screening app that offers daily screenings for COVID-19 symptoms.
 It is also a personalized passive montoring tool.
 By keeping track of symptoms and monitoring vital signs on a daily basis, patients can receive an early warning as well as guidance as to how to act in case if their indicators point to a high probability of being infected.

+The company has now rebranded and is called [CareX](https://www.carex.ai/).

 ## My Role